 Introduce this exercise by showing an image for the first time without a caption or identifying information, for only 60 seconds, asking students to write nothing, just look at the image.
 After the 60 seconds in which students are shown the whole image, show just one quarter of the image for 60 seconds, and encourage students to write what they see.

-After 60 seconds, show a different quarter of the image.
+Every 60 seconds, show a different quarter of the image asking the students to repeat the process

 Once this 6 minute exercise is complete, students can be directed share their observations with a partner, and to complete a variety of tasks, depending on the teaching goals.
 For example: